-Dr. Vicki Diaz completed her Bachelor’s degree in nursing, Master’s degree in nursing with a specialization in adult health, and Doctoral degree in curriculum and instruction with a specialization in educational media and instructional design, all from the University of Florida.
-Her doctoral research focused on cognitive learning styles and locus of control strategies on learner achievement and anxiety when using new technology to learn neuroanatomy.
+Vicki Diaz, PhD, MSN is a native Floridian and “Triple Gator,” having completed her bachelor’s degree in nursing, master’s degree in nursing (specialization in adult health), and doctoral degree in curriculum and instruction (specialization in educational media and instructional design) all from the University of Florida.
+Her doctoral research examined cognitive learning styles and locus of control strategies and the effect on anxiety and learner achievement.

-Dr. Diaz is a licensed advanced practice nurse in Michigan and Florida, and worked as a neurosurgical nurse practitioner for several years in Florida before relocating to Michigan.
-She joined the faculty at Wayne State University School of Medicine in the Department of Neurological Surgery in 1998 as an assistant professor, and was later promoted to associate professor.
-She served as the Director of Education and Development for the academic department and ultimately became the Associate Program Director in 2006.
-Dr. Diaz has over 20 years of graduate medical education (GME) experience, having served on multiple GME institutional and departmental committees and university faculty development committees.
-She worked closely with the residency program on curriculum, mentorship, quality improvement projects, program evaluation, and resident and faculty scholarship.
-Dr. Diaz also developed a mentoring program for medical students interested in neurological surgery, and a continuing medical education program for community-based health professionals in the neurosciences.
+Dr. Diaz is an advanced practice nurse and worked as a neurosurgical nurse practitioner in Florida before relocating to Michigan.
+In 1998, she joined the faculty of Wayne State University School of Medicine in the Department of Neurological Surgery as an assistant professor, later promoted to associate professor.
+Dr. Diaz served as the Director of Education and Development for the academic department and became the Associate Program Director in 2006.
+Having served on multiple graduate medical education (GME) institutional and departmental committees and university faculty development committees, she has over 20 years of GME experience.
+Dr. Diaz worked closely with the residency program on curriculum, mentorship, quality improvement projects, program evaluation, and resident and faculty member scholarship.
+She also developed a mentoring program for medical students interested in neurological surgery, and a continuing medical education program for community-based health professionals in the neurosciences.

-Dr. Diaz joined the Accreditation Field Staff in October 2019 and has since returned to live in her home state of Florida.
+Since joining the Accreditation Field Staff in 2019, Dr. Diaz has returned to live in her home state of Florida.

 David M. Drvaric, MD